google/go-cloud/internal/docs/pubsub/design.md

 * Apps needing to send more than a few thousand messages per second (see benchmark below) need their own logic for creating batches with size greater than 1.

 ### go-micro
-Here is a sketch of what Go Cloud pubsub could look like from a developer's perspective, inspired by `go-micro`'s `broker` package:
+Here is an example of what application code could look like for a pubsub API based on [`go-micro`](https://github.com/micro/go-micro)'s `broker` package:
 ```go
 b := somepubsub.NewBroker(...)
 err := b.Connect()